Last Updated: September 25, 2025

 Fortunately, if you’re in the midst of a dental emergency, remaining clear-headed and acting quickly, you increase an emergency dentist’s chances of quickly relieving your pain and restoring your oral health.

-- In the event of an abscessed tooth, emergency treatment often includes antibiotics, pain medication, draining the abscess, or a root canal.
+- Emergency Tooth Extraction: In the event of an abscessed tooth, emergency treatment often includes antibiotics, pain medication, draining the abscess, or a root canal.

-If all this has you thinking, “I’d really like to have a top-quality dentist in mind if there’s a dental emergency near me,” dentist Dr. Cassidy Bray and the teams at Deep River Family & Cosmetic Dentistry are here to provide prompt, compassionate, high-quality care in your moment of need.
+If all this has you thinking, “I’d really like to have a top-quality dentist in mind if there’s a dental emergency near me,” dentist Dr. Cassidy Bray and the team at Deep River Family & Cosmetic Dentistry are here to provide prompt, compassionate, high-quality care in your moment of need.
+You can call us at (336) 883-1371 or arrange an appointment online.